About Advice to a Scientist

 Advice to a Scientist is a hub where the scientific community can share their perspective on topics that are central to the professional growth of scientists at all stages of their career - ranging from curious high school students at the beginning of their scientific journey to more seasoned science explorers.
-The site seeks to be inclusive and support the journey of anyone in science, technology, engineering and math (STEM).
+Our goal is to bring open-access and equitable mentorship opportunities and advice to anyone in science, technology, engineering and math (STEM).

-Content on this site has been developed with the support of the Living Computing Project.
+Content on this site has been developed with the support of the Living Computing Project and NSERC.